TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Ddev/Index.rst

 #. cd `path/to/your/repository/`

+#.
+Copy the ./auth.json.example to ./auth.json

+#.
+Edit the ./auth.json file and add your gitlab (git-t3o.typo3.org) account

 #. `ddev start`

 #.
 Download and extract the ZIP file with assets and DB dump, see `Download and install assets`_